PanelAlpha Documentation

 # Configuration Issues

-# Q: How to change backup storage location after setup?
+Problem: You need to change the backup storage location after initial setup.

 Solution: